 - Racism, classism, ageism and sexism are well-documented and mutually reinforcing trends.
 Disproportionate numbers of African-American and Hispanic families are headed by women, have little net worth and constitute the largest number in poverty.

 - Homelessness is one of the most egregious signs of poverty.
+Watch video about how one Matthew 25 congregation in Southern California is making a difference in a homeless encampment.

 - General Assemblies of the PC(USA) have called for guaranteed minimum wages, full employment, addressing pockets of high unemployment as disaster areas, welfare reform that does not require workfare or other policies that punish the poor, and support for programs that support the needs of women, infants and children.